 - You are okay with paying higher investment fees with the hope of getting more value.

-- You prefer to personally manage your investment with the support of one-on-one advisor relationship.
+- You prefer to personally manage your investment with the support of a one-on-one advisor relationship.

 - You value having someone talk to you about financial planning.

-Best Robo Advisor Canada – Pros and Cons
+The Best Robo Advisor in Canada: Pros and Cons